TeamHeka/medkit/docs/api/core_text.md

 {class}`~.core.Attribute` class.

-Among attributes, {mod}`medkit.core.text` proposes {class}`~medkit.core.text.normalization.EntityNormalization`, to be used for values of normalization attributes, in order to have a common structure for normalization information, independently of the operation used to create it.
+Among attributes, {mod}`medkit.core.text` proposes {class}`~medkit.core.text.entity_norm_attribute.EntityNormAttribute`, to be used for normalization attributes, in order to have a common structure for normalization information, independently of the operation used to create it.